 GEORGIA TRADITIONS / HERSCHEL WALKER / THE TOWER BELL / LINDSEY SCOTT

-This year week, we get to watch in anticipation another great Georgia team battle Florida for a chance to play for the Southeast Conference title.
+This year, we got to watch in anticipation another great Georgia team battle Florida for a chance to play for the Southeast Conference title.
 Each new match up brings the possibility we could witness yet another great moment of Georgia football history.
 So before you go to the game, pull together with your friends and family and get fired up by listening to some of Munson’s greatest calls.
-Have dinner with your best friends buds.
+Have dinner with your best friend's buds.
 Enjoy the excitement of the anticipation of a victory.
-The love of the game is deeply rooted on St. Simons Island – I encourage you to breathe it in and make some of your own wonderful memories.
+The love of the game is deeply rooted in St. Simons Island and Sea Island– I encourage you to breathe it in and make some of your own wonderful memories.